haylill/Laravel-Sistem-Administrasi-Kantor/README.md

 ## Next Progress
- - middleware authorize
+ - middleware +
- - Create Events On Database Penggajian
+ - event
+ - ngubah name input +
 ## About
 This Website For Exam RPL 2023, Build With `Laravel`